 Echeveria pallida E.Walther

 Echeveria pallida is a beautiful succulent that forms large rosettes on a stem, simple at first but ultimately giving off numerous branches from below that take roots, forming large clusters.
-The stems grow up to 6 inches (15 cm) tall and up to 0.6 inch (1.5 cm) in diameter.
+The stems grow up to 6 inches (15 cm) tall and up to 0.6 inches (1.5 cm) in diameter.
 The rosettes are up to 1 foot (30 cm) in diameter.
-Leaves are lime-green, spoon-shaped, up to 6 inches (15 cm) long and up to 3.6 inches (9 cm) wide.
-The flowers are scarlet to pink and appear in winter on a up to 3 feet (90 cm) tall inflorescence.
+Leaves are lime-green, spoon-shaped, up to 6 inches (15 cm) long, and up to 3.6 inches (9 cm) wide.
+Flowers are scarlet to pink and appear in winter on an up to 3 feet (90 cm) tall inflorescence.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).